 - Be sure to read the EPA’s WaterSense at Work: Best Management Practices for Commercial and Institutional Facilities, which goes into much greater detail.

 Water conservation is a multistep and multiphase, ongoing process.
-The seven basic steps include:
+The seven basic water wisdom steps include:

 - Make a commitment to saving water

 - Set and communicate water saving goals

 - Evaluate progress